 In the U.S., summer vacation travelers hit the road with kids in tow, driving locally in search of the perfect day trip or longer distances to take in what the country has to offer.
-For more adventurous souls, families will board flights and take to the skies, travelling domestically or internationally.
+For more adventurous souls, families will board flights and take to the skies, traveling domestically or internationally.

 As art lovers, we love combining our vacation time with a chance to step into a local art museum and take a glimpse into a famous masterpiece.
-If you intend on going beyond the borders of the U.S., don’t miss the opportunity to visit a world-class museum in route.
+If you intend on going beyond the borders of the U.S., don’t miss the opportunity to visit a world-class museum en route.

-Here is a short list of countries and places any art lover should take the time and visit.
+Here is a shortlist of countries and places any art lover should take the time and visit.

 France: The best time to visit France is during the summer months.
 From Paris to Brittany, from Provence to the French Riviera, there is something for everyone in France.
 Several museums call France home, most especially The Louvre in Paris.
 It’s one of the world’s largest museums and the most visited art museum in the world with hundreds of the greatest masterpieces exhibited.
 One of the world’s most famous, Leonardo da Vinci’s Mona Lisa, is perhaps the highlight of the museum visit.
 Also at the Louvre: da Vinci’s The Virgin of the Rocks, as well as works by Titian, Raphael, Caravaggio… the list is enormous – and priceless.
 At the Musée d’Orsay also in Paris, many other famous paintings reside.
-Cezanne’s The Hanged Man’s House, The Card Players, The Blue Vase and many of his other works hang there.
+Cezanne’s The Hanged Man’s House, The Card Players, The Blue Vase, and many of his other works hang there.
 Also: several paintings by Edgar Degas, including his The Ballet Class and the Ballet Rehearsal, as well as Paul Gaugin, and a plethora of works by Claude Monet all hang here.
 Of course, upon visiting France, one must visit Monet’s Giverny!